j4zzcat/j4zzcat-bigbluecloud/examples/openshift/README.md

 Get your pull secret from `https://cloud.redhat.com/openshift/install/pull-secret` and place it in `./keys/pull-secret.txt`

 ### Update the infrastructure configuration
-Generate a new ssh key.
-This key will be provisioned onto every server allowing you to remotely login to the server.
+Generate some ssh keys, these will allow you to ssh into the servers:
 ```
-ssh-keygen -t rsa -b 4096 -N "" -f ./keys/admin-key.rsa
 ssh-keygen -t rsa -b 4096 -N "" -f ./keys/bastion-key.rsa
+ssh-keygen -t rsa -b 4096 -N "" -f ./keys/fortress-key.rsa
 ```

 Edit the file `./main.auto.tfvars` and set the name of the openshift cluster, domain, location, profile of the infra/masters/workers machine, the resource group etc.